RJHudspith/Contractual_Obligations/README.md

 You will need to run these on the command line to get the configure

-automake --add-missing && aclocal && autoreconf -ivf
+aclocal && aclocal && autoreconf -ivf